Last updated: June 17, 2026

 Massachusetts child care help is run by the Department of Early Education and Care, often called EEC.
 EEC works with Mass211, Child Care Resource and Referral agencies, contracted providers, DTA, DCF, and other family access administrators.

 CCFA may help with care for infants, toddlers, preschoolers, and school-age children.
-Mass211 says the subsidy may be available for children from prenatal to age 13, or to age 16 if the child has a diagnosed special need.
+Mass211 says child care financial assistance may be available for children from prenatal to age 13, or to age 16 if the child has a diagnosed special need.
 Always confirm your child’s age and documents with your CCR&R or the portal.

-To qualify, a family usually needs income within the limit, Massachusetts residency, an eligible child, child citizenship or qualified status, and a service need.
 A service need can include work, job search, school, training, homelessness, disability, domestic violence, or another approved reason.
-If you lose your activity, the while getting CCFA page says temporary approval may be available for up to 12 weeks while you seek an approved activity.
+If you lose your approved activity, the while getting CCFA page says temporary approval may be available for up to 12 weeks while you look for another approved activity.

 Income limits and parent fees

 Massachusetts expanded child care eligibility to families at or below 85% of State Median Income.
-The CCFA policy hub includes the 2026 policy updates and income-related documents.
-The exact figure can change, so use the portal, Mass211, or your CCR&R for the official decision.
+The policy hub includes current CCFA policies, waitlist procedures, DTA policies, DCF policies, parent fee charts, and translated documents.

 |---|---|---|